Tuuleh/jsPsychBackendStart/README.md

 The first thing to do is to <a href="http://docs.mongodb.org/manual/installation/">set up MongoDB locally</a>.
 Once you have it set up, go to the console and enter the Mongo shell by typing <code>mongo</code>.
 You can view databases that are available to you by issuing <code>show databases</code>.
 You can access an existing database or create a new one with the <code>use</code> expression.
 We'll create a local database called jspsych:
 <code>use jspsych</code>.

 Once you're in the database, you can view its contents by typing <code>show collections</code>.
 Since the database is empty, Mongo will not respond with anything in particular.
-Let's add an entry and re-issue the command to show collections:
+Let's add an a collection called 'fruit_shop' with a few documents, and re-issue the command to show collections:
 ```
 db.fruit_shop.insert([{item:'banana', quantity:15, price: '0.25'}, {item:'orange', quantity:8, price :'0.35'}, {item:'apple', quantity: 25, price:'0.12'}])
 ```